nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 The time spent on feature extraction scales linearly with the number of time series.
 If you have gigabytes of time series, you should better grab another cup of coffee!

-Well, or you read on :-)
+Well, or you read on! :-)
 In this series of two posts we are going to discuss four possibilities to speed up the calculation.
 Depending on the amount of data (and resources) you have, you can choose between: